When to Start Preparing for CFA® Exam?

 1. BIG PICTURE

-That’s where you open your CFA Curriculum and go through the LOSes (at the beginning of the Reading) and read the summary (at the end of the Reading).
-To help you grasp the most important concepts before you get down to details, we also prepared some Reading Notes in a form of short e-books – print them out and read twice before you move on.
+That’s where you open your CFA Program curriculum and go through the LOSes (at the beginning of the Reading) and read the summary (at the end of the Reading).
+To help you grasp the most important concepts before you get down to details, we also prepared some Readings Notes in a form of short e-books – print them out and read twice before you move on.

-Also, a look at the intro to the Reading in your CFA Curriculum is a good idea.
+Also, a look at the intro to the Reading in your CFA Program curriculum is a good idea.
 It all gives you the background you need to feel confident while trying to make sense out of your study content.

 2. PASSIVE LEARNING